-FCAS Providers must ensure their market ancillary service offers reflect the physical availability and capability of their FCASAncillary Service Facility to deliver the relevant FCAS, as required by clause 3.8.7A of the NER.
+FCAS Providers must ensure their market ancillary service offers reflect the physical availability and capability of their Ancillary ServiceFCAS Facility to deliver the relevant FCAS, as required by clauseNER 3.8.7A of the NER.

-FCAS Providers must rebid in accordance with clause 3.8.22 to reflect changes to FCAS availability and capability.
+FCAS Providers must rebid in accordance with clause NER 3.8.22 to reflect changes to FCAS availability and capability.